 1999 BA in Architecture, University of California, Berkeley

-2021 Afterlife, School of Arts and Culture, Mexican Heritage Plaza, Works/San Jose
+2021 Afterlife, School of Arts and Culture, Mexican Heritage Plaza, San Jose, CA

 Teaching